How safe is the abortion pill?

 - allergic reaction to one of the medicines

 These problems aren’t common.
 And if they do happen, they’re usually easy to take care of with medication or other treatments.
-How safe is the abortion pill in UAE?.

 In extremely rare cases, some complications can be very serious or even life threatening.
 Call your doctor or health center right away if you: